stimpy77/Qaud/README.md

 development** or for applications where **DAL performance is less important than DAL targeting versatility**.
-An enterprise environment that is heavily dependent upon the Microsoft stack, including SQL Server, would not benefit from `IDataStore<T>` as much as a development team or individual that is focused on building an application with an unknown or or wide range of target environments and/or storage dependencies.
+An enterprise environment that is heavily dependent upon the Microsoft stack, including SQL Server, would not benefit from `IDataStore<T>` as much as a development team or individual that is focused on building an application with an unknown or wide range of target environments and/or storage dependencies.

 Another situation is where an application that builds entirely upon `IDataStore<T>`, or at least upon `ICrud<T>`/`ICrudEx<T>`, can utilize in-memory implementations when implementing functional tests.